 2. Choose the right form of address

-This example starts with a really clumsy salutation because the form I filled in didn't ask me to indicate my gender.
+This example starts with a really clumsy salutation because the form didn’t ask for gender — and still wanted to use the formal address.
 So, to work around the lack of tech, the writer of this template chose to present the reader with an awkward selection of titles.
-To make matters worse, it's not complete, potentially offending unmarried women, doctors and reverends — to name just a few.
+To make matters worse, it’s not complete, potentially offending non-binary folks, the trans community, unmarried women, doctors and reverends — to name just a few.

 At 4 business days, their response times are so long that most queries probably count as “urgent”.
 The American spelling and word choice (“Mr. / Mrs.”, “toll free”, “inquiry”) suggest those business days may follow the American calendar.

-Beware of accidentally pushing customers to call you by giving your hotline a fabulously customer-friendly name.
+- Beware of accidentally pushing customers to call you by giving your only hotline a fabulously customer-friendly name.

-If you advertise yourself as easy to deal with, make sure your language lives up to this expectation.
-For example, don't confuse readers by using three different words for the same thing ("inquiry", "question" and "query").
+- If you advertise yourself as easy to deal with, make sure your language lives up to the expectation.
+For example, don’t confuse readers by using three different words for the same thing (“inquiry”, “question” and “query”).